-ARE THERE BIG CATS AT LARGE IN BRITAIN?
+ARE THERE BIG CATS, OR HYBRID BIG CATS, AT LARGE IN BRITAIN?

 Every so often I hear of a reported sighting of a Thylacine in Australia, a native creature extinct in Australia for several decades.
 Australia is a huge place and it is possible that a relict population has survived.
 In Britain, pumas, black panthers, lynxes and even lions have been sighted for over 200 years - creatures either not native to our shores, or extinct here since the last Ice Age!
 Britain is a far smaller, more crowded island - so how could we have overlooked a relict population?
 And how can we be living alongside introduced big cats without know for certain that they are there?